jbush001/NyuziProcessor/firmware/nuengine/README.md

 splitting into two.
 - Ability to have state changes.
 Need proper command queues rather than hard coded state in main.
+- Allocating resources in global initializers is bad.
+Should clean this up.